ghosthawker/Slin-Revision/System Monitoring.md

 `find / -mtime -1` Used for finding files that has been modified in the last day

-`find / -mmin -60` Used for fiding files that have been modified in the last hour
+`find / -mmin -60` Used for finding files that have been modified in the last hour

 ## Listing open files(lsof)